variegated-coffee/open-lcc-rp2040-bianca/README.md

 Outside of an actual machine (e.g. using a control board emulator), it can be useful, but it delays startup by 5 seconds and if both cores try to print debug output at the same time, the RP2040 crashes, so it's very much just for debugging.

+### Rebooting into BOOTSEL or Serial Boot

+The RP2040 on the Open LCC board is controlled by the ESP32-S3; both the RESETn pin and the CSn for the flash.
+While the debug board (especially the R2A debug board) has facilities to control RESETn and CSn, the recommended way to bootstrap the project is to install the ESP32-S3 firmware first, and use that to reboot the RP2040 into BOOTSEL.
+Once you have flashed the firmware (through the USB ROM bootloader), you can henceforth use Serial Boot to update it.
+That being said, if you have the main board outside of your machine and the debug board connected, the USB ROM Bootloader is faster to use.

 ### A note on Serial Boot
 This project includes a [serial third stage bootloader](https://github.com/usedbytes/rp2040-serial-bootloader).
 This is to be able to update the firmware of the RP2040 over Wi-fi via the ESP32-S3.
 You can still update firmware via USB, and